 Happy Thursday Everyone.
 Thank you so much for joining each week for Kitchen Tip Thursdays.
 This week we are going to be doing some cleaning.
 Don’t worry we’re cleaning with lemons.
 We will feature ways to clean your kitchen with lemons and lemon juice.

-- Microwaves: Mix together 2 Tbsp. of lemon juice and 2 cups of water in a microwave safe bowl.
+- Microwaves: Mix together 2 Tbsp. of lemon juice and 2 cups of water in a microwave-safe bowl.
 Microwave on high for one to two minutes.
-Allow bowl to cool down, then use mixture to wipe down the inside walls of the microwave.
+Allow the bowl to cool down, then use the mixture to wipe down the inside walls of the microwave.

-- Fridge: Quarter a lemon and place in small bowl.
+- Fridge: Quarter a lemon and place it in a small bowl.
 Sprinkle a dash of table salt and 2 tsp. of baking soda onto lemons.
-Place uncovered dish in the middle of refrigerator and let sit for three to five days.
+Place uncovered dish in the middle of the refrigerator and let sit for three to five days.